 Fact: Companies consider legal rules in selection of locate.
 Organizing victories generate settlements for unions located in jurisdictions with compulsory dues.
 To this end, about half of major businesses refuse to locate in those jurisdictions, thus limiting job growth according to economic development specialists.

 Fact: Workers in ‘right-to-work’ states have the same or higher spending power.
 However, wages in “right-to-work” states are slightly lower, yet reporting is skewed by lower cost of living and other variables, especially in the Southern states region.

 Fact: There is overwhelming support for ‘right-to-work’ law contract.

 If you have inquiries about what do ‘Right-to-work’ laws prohibit, post your legal need on the UpCounsel marketplace.
 UpCounsel lawyers represent the top 5 percent attorneys in the United States, graduating from top law schools such as Harvard Law School and Yale Law School.
-UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Stripe.
+UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Menlo Ventures.